 Many of us have been career professionals for many years.
 We’ve amassed a wealth of knowledge to help our clients demystify today’s executive job search experience.

-We’re also really good at confidence-boosting.
+The best executive resume writers are also really good at confidence-boosting.

 It’s all about knowing just what you’re getting for your investment.